iterative/dvc.org/content/docs/use-cases/model-registry.md

 [data registries]: /doc/use-cases/data-registries

-Model registries give your team key collaborative capabilities:
+Model registries give your team key capabilities:

 - Store and present your models to others, from early-stage [experiment] results to production-ready models.